tikv/website/content/docs/4.0/tasks/try/introduction.md

         weight: 1
 ---

-There are two ways to start a TiKV cluster:
+There are two ways to quickly spin up a TiKV cluster for testing purposes:

 * [Getting Started with TiKV Operator](../tikv-operator)
 * [Using Docker Stack](../docker-stack)